 Town, Yard Boss settle defamation lawsuit

-Mattapoisett — Yard Boss Landscape Design and the Town of Mattapoisett have settled a $250,000 defamation lawsuit out of court.
+Mattapoisett — Yard Boss Landscape Design and the Town of Mattapoisett have settled a $250,000 defamation lawsuit out of court, with the town paying $9,800.

 According to a statement released by Yard Boss owner Todd Rodrigues’ lawyer, Michael Franco, the town agreed to pay $9,800 to reimburse attorney fees incurred over the issue.